What Is “Green Boating” & How Can Boaters Practice Sustainability

 Preserving Our Planet’s Waters

-With waterways being such an integral part of our planet’s ecosystems, we must do what we can to minimize our impacts on them.
-Through green boating, we continue to enjoy these beautiful waterways.
-At the same time, it ensures we don’t disrupt the plant and animal species that call them home.
-Pollution prevention, waste management and mindful boat maintenance practices all come together, allowing humans and marine life to peacefully coexist.
+With waterways being such an integral part of our planet’s ecosystems, we must do what we can to minimize our impacts on our oceans.
+Through green boating, we continue to enjoy these beautiful waterways while ensuring they remain clean and vibrant for generations to come.
+Pollution prevention, waste management, and mindful boat maintenance practices all come together, allowing humans and marine life to peacefully coexist.